UTC • Future of Work

 Forward-deployed engineers are not just coders.
 They go directly into companies and help AI tools work in real environments.

 This role was popularized by Palantir, where engineers often worked closely with clients to solve urgent problems.
+Today, startup incubator Y Combinator reports a sharp rise in demand for these roles.

 Why humans matter here: Every company is different, and AI needs customization.